top of page

 Jun 235 min read

-Data Use and Access Act 2025 (DUAA 2025): What UK Law Enforcement needs to know about the amended logging requirements
+Data Use and Access Act 2025 (DUAA 2025): what UK Law Enforcement needs to know about the amended logging requirements

 In the evolving landscape of data protection, it is vital for UK police forces and all competent authorities (organisations processing personal data for law enforcement purposes) listed under Schedule 7 of the Data Protection Act 2018 (DPA 2018) to remain attentive to legislative developments.
 The arrival of the Data Use and Access Act 2025 (DUAA 2025) on 19th June 2025 marks a defining moment, particularly in how logging requirements under Section 62 of the DPA 2018 are appr